JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ### Day 11: Monkey in the middle

+See how you can move from mutable, imperative code to a more functional approach that makes use of immutable and read-only data structures.
+Learn about context receivers and how our guest built his own visualization library just for Advent of Code.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/11)
 * Check out the solution in the video:

 ![YouTube](youtube.svg){width=25}{type="joined"} [Advent of Code 2022 Day 11 | Kotlin](https://www.youtube.com/watch?v=1eBSyPe_9j0)

 ### Day 12: Hill Climbing algorithm

+Use queues, `ArrayDeque`, function references, and the `tailrec` modifier to solve path finding problems with Kotlin.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/12)
 * Check out the solution in the video: